Six Flags Magic Mountain: History

 Attractions included The Metro, which was three monorail stations around the park, including the Whitewater Lake, Country Fair, and Mountain stations; and "Eagles Flight", a gondola lift ride that had two stations at the peak, the long one north to Galaxy Station and the short one west to El Dorado Station.
 The Showcase Theater (later renamed the Golden Bear Theater) was part of the original park and featured Barbra Streisand as the first of many headline performers who would appear at Magic Mountain over the years.

 In the 1971 season, Magic Mountain obtained permission from Warner Bros. to use Looney Tunes/Merrie Melodies characters.
-They did not continue using the characters after their first year.
 Six Flags Great America, has continuously used such characters since its opening in 1976, eight years before Marriott Corporation sold the park to Six Flags.

 In 1972, Magic Mountain began using trolls as the park mascots.
 The trolls King Blop, also known as King Troll, Bleep, Bloop, and the Wizard became recognizable symbols of Magic Mountain.
 All King Productions, a contractor, provided the entertainers wearing the costumes until December 31, 1972, when Magic Mountain took on that role.
 The characters were used until 1985.
 Also in 1972, a second flume ride named Jet Stream was added.

 In 1973, the park added its second roller coaster, the Mountain Express, a compact Schwarzkopf Wildcat model steel coaster.
 In 1974, the park also installed a new complex of spinning rides in what would later be known as Back Street.
 The new additions consisted of the Himalaya, Electric Rainbow, and Tumble Drum.

 In 1975, the Grand Centennial Railway opened in the Back Street.
 It took riders on a train journey to Spillikin Corners and back. "...the Grand Centennial Excursion used a narrow gauge (3-ft.) steam locomotive and employed "train conductors," decked out in old-fashioned three-piece black Western suits and bow ties, to take passengers on a trip through time (and through the bison corral), with stops at Spillikin Corners and at the northwestern tip of the park where Six Flags would later build "Batman: The Ride."... " Local television advertisements at the time described this new attraction as, "The other side of the Mountain".